rapid7/insightconnect-plugins/easyvista/help.md

 #### Create Ticket

 This action is used to create a new EasyVista ticket.
+The only required input parameter is `catalog`.
+All other input parameters are optional, and you can only provide the ones you need.

 ##### Input